 All managers will want to improve their own skills as well as those of their team, so identifying areas of opportunity to advance knowledge and skills will help greatly.
 Encouraging the foundation of a learning culture and environment within the workplace can help team members to work on their weaknesses by taking part in further training, and their efforts to learn should be recognised and rewarded.

-Knowing your team extremely well will enable you to identify those team members with strengths that will contribute to the success of your business.
-With this knowledge you can delegate suitable tasks to the best people for the job in hand.
-This will ultimately increase productivity and efficiency.
-However, take care not to delegate all of your task out, especially when you know that certain jobs would be better handled by yourself.
-You want to deliver the best possible service to your end customer, so if that means you having to take full responsibility for a link in the chain, take the appropriate steps needed for the best possible outcome.
+Effective delegation in management is essential, but take care not to delegate all of your tasks out, especially when you know that certain jobs would be better handled by yourself.
+You want to deliver the best possible service to your end customer, so if that involves you having to take full responsibility for a link in the chain, take the appropriate steps needed for the best possible outcome.

 Just like your team, you will have your own areas of strength and weakness.
-We naturally choose to take part in activities that interest us, and that we may have a natural aptitude for, and may even set goals that cater to our own strengths as a result.
-We would never willingly choose to follow a path that exposes our own weaknesses, however, a good manager will recognise that we need to confront weakness with action.
+We naturally choose to take part in activities that interest us, and that we may have a natural aptitude for, and may even set goals that cater to our own greatest strengths as a result.
+We would never willingly choose to follow a path that exposes our own weaknesses; however, a good manager will recognise that we need to confront weakness with action.

-When a customer buys from you, your role as manager is to orchestrate the swift delivery of your customers product or service as quickly and as smoothly as possible.
-Customers need to see results and no amount of behind the scenes discussion by your team will be of the slightest interest to them.
+When a customer buys from you, your role as manager is to orchestrate the swift delivery of your customer’s product or service as quickly and as smoothly as possible.
+Customers need to see results and no amount of behind-the-scenes discussion by your team will be of the slightest interest to them.

 If any of the issues raised in this article affect your business, please give us a call to discuss your options.
-We’re a friendly bunch and really keen to make a difference to your business by finding a solution that works for you and your business so call us on 01473 360160.
+We’re a friendly bunch and really keen to make a difference to your business by finding a solution that works for you so call us on 01473 360160.